graphql-rules/graphql-rules/docs/rules/03-fields-output/output-grouping.md

 }
 ```

-Both approaches make the scheme more strict and easier for frontend developers to deal with related fields.
+Both approaches make the schema more strict, readable, and easier for frontend developers to deal with related fields.